ericardmatosz/NLW-IA-API/README.md

 </div>

-This project was created during the Next Level Week - IA event.
+This project was created during the Next Level Week - AI event.

 This project is an API that transcribes a .mp3 audio and performs actions through artificial intelligence.